daruma3/Morphological_Analysys/README.md

 # Morphological_Analysys
-all works about morphological analysys.
+all works of morphological analysys.